The Trustees Of Grinnell College

 Review Committee: Volunteer committee comprising faculty, staff, Grinnell College students, and community members who evaluate applications each cycle

-Key Leadership Perspective: Monica Chavez-Silva emphasizes that "These grants are an investment in Grinnell's future.
-By supporting organizations and initiatives that strengthen our community, we foster partnerships reflecting shared commitment to progress, opportunity, and quality of life."
-She also states that "The program exemplifies our College and community's values of working together toward shared goals.
+Key Leadership Perspective: Monica Chavez-Silva emphasises that "These grants are an investment in Grinnell's future.
+By supporting organisations and initiatives that strengthen our community, we foster partnerships reflecting shared commitment to progress, opportunity, and quality of life."
+She also states that "The programme exemplifies our College and community's values of working together toward shared goals.
 Grinnell is a small town, and it's important for us all to contribute."

 Application Process & Timeline